Skip to main content

 GreetingChild child = Workflow.newChildWorkflowStub(GreetingChild.class);

-// non blocking call that initiated child workflow
+// Non-blocking call that initiates the child workflow.

 Async.function(child::composeGreeting, "Hello", name);